Why Is Mac Storage Still Full Even After Deleting Files?

 Concluding Words

-You were wondering why my Mac storage is still full after deleting files, and you got the answers here.
+You were wondering why Mac storage is still full after deleting files, and you got the answers here.
 It is evident that manual workarounds aren’t foolproof, so the professional tool stands as the best choice here for completely clean & well-optimised Mac storage